Huaraz Province

-The Huaraz Province is one of twenty provinces of the Ancash Region in Peru.
-It was created on August 5, 1857 during the presidency of Ramón Castilla.
+Huaraz is one of twenty provinces of the Ancash Region in Peru.
+It was created on August 5, 1857, during the presidency of Ramón Castilla.
 Geographically, the province is located over the Callejón de Huaylas and the western slopes of the Cordillera Negra.

 The Regional Museum of Archaeology is located in the Huaraz district.
 Some other highlights of the province are the Pumacayán hill, the hot springs of Monterrey (at 6 km or 4 mi from the city) and the Willkawain archaeological sites, at 13 km to the north of Huaraz, in village of Paria, in the Independencia district.

 Geography

 The Cordillera Blanca and the Cordillera Negra traverse the province.
 Some of the highest peaks of the province are Pucaranra, Chinchey, Tocllaraju and Huantsán.
 Other mountains are listed below:

 At 30 kilometres (20 mi) from Huaraz, by the route Huaraz–Casma that crosses the Cordillera Negra, there is a place named Punta Callan in the summit of this mountain range.
 It offers a panoramic sight of the Cordillera Blanca and the Callejón de Huaylas.